ZloVechno/academic-search/README.md

 * `XML R-package`

 To install Qt libraries and libXML you can use packages from your repository.
-To install XML you can type `install.packages("XML")` in R console.
+To install XML you can type `install.packages("XML")` in the R console.
 Be sure that R can connect to the CRAN-repository.

 ## Install